tduyng/tduyng.github.io/content/blog/2025-10-06-neovim-lsp-native/index.md

 For advanced navigation (`gI`, `gD`, `gr`), we'll enhance these with snacks.nvim in the next article.

-## That's It!
+That's it!
 You now have a full IDE experience in Neovim, just like VSCode.
 You understand how LSP works, and you have full control over your setup.

-### The Key Points
+The key points:

 1. **Neovim 0.11 made native LSP much simpler** with `vim.lsp.config()` and `vim.lsp.enable()`
 2. **Config files go in `lsp/*.lua`** at your Neovim config root (parallel to `lua/`)